xenserver/packer-plugin-xenserver/examples/README.md

 ### Running the examples

-In order to run this example you will need to perform the following steps:
+In order to run the examples you will need to perform the following steps:
 1. Export those vars:
 ```
 PKR_VAR_remote_host